ASD-Blueprint/desktop.gov.au/blueprint/security/incident-response-plan.md

 Low | 'Low' urgency threats will typically be identified as commercial/known malware or hacking tools, their function is generally well understood and the ability to stop it is high.
 Informational | 'Informational' alerts are those that might not be considered harmful to the network but are good to track.

-Figure 2 shows an example of an alert from Defender ATP which detected a suspicious sequence of activities and automatically generated an incident detailing the severity, timestamps, devices affected, applications called, and more.
+Figure 2 shows an example of an alert from Defender for Endpoint which detected a suspicious sequence of activities and automatically generated an incident detailing the severity, timestamps, devices affected, applications called, and more.

 ![Figure 2 Suspicious sequence of activities](/assets/images/security/suspicious-sequence-activities.png)
+Figure 2 Suspicious sequence of activities

-When the Agency’s cyber security personnel receive an alert, they should perform analysis to determine the cause and any potential impact, including recommended actions within the Microsoft Defender Security Center portal.
+When the Agency’s cyber security personnel receive an alert, they should perform analysis to determine the cause and any potential impact, including recommended actions within the Microsoft 365 Defender portal.
 If an alert occurs during an approved change window and relates directly to the contents of the change, for example an unapproved/not allowed executable runs during an application deployment, then it is unlikely that a security incident has occurred.
 However, if an alert is triggered outside of a change window and without an obvious cause then the probability of the event being a security incident probable.

 Note, Microsoft assign a criticality to each alert based on an internal rating system.
 It is up to the Agency’s cyber security team to make their own assessment of the criticality of all potential security incidents in accordance with the Agency’s overarching IRP.

 The assignment of criticality to an incident is an important step and due care must be applied to avoid the risks associated with both under and over classifying an incident.
 If there is ever any doubt, cyber security personnel should always investigate further.

-The alerts captured in the Defender Security Center should be leveraged by Agency cyber security personnel to detect and analyse potential security incidents.
-The Windows Defender ATP portal provides far deeper detail than is available from the email alerts, these emails should only serve as a cursory notification, not an in-depth analysis of the incident.
+The alerts captured in the Microsoft 365 Defender portal should be leveraged by Agency cyber security personnel to detect and analyse potential security incidents.
+The Microsoft 365 Defender portal provides far deeper detail than is available from the email alerts, these emails should only serve as a cursory notification, not an in-depth analysis of the incident.

-Within the Defender Security Center there are two capabilities that should be utilised by Agency cyber security personnel for the purpose of detection and analysis of incidents on a day-to-day basis.
+Within the Microsoft 365 Defender portal there are two capabilities that should be utilised by Agency cyber security personnel for the purpose of detection and analysis of incidents on a day-to-day basis.

-* Incidents lists all automatically generated incidents detected by Defender ATP, including the severity of the incident, the machines and users involved, last activity, assignment of the incident, et cetera.
+* Incidents lists all automatically generated incidents detected by Defender for Endpoint - along with Defender for Office 365 and MCAS, including the severity of the incident, the machines and users involved, last activity, assignment of the incident, et cetera.
 All incidents should be assigned as they are generated and managed based on the Agency’s operating procedures by cyber security personnel.
 * Alerts queue lists all alerts based on the alert type not the incident case that is generated, this can be supremely helpful when attempting to identify patterns of behaviour.
 This alerts queue will also sort by severity, which incident it is related to, status, and investigation state.

 For both the Incidents and Alerts queue Agency cyber security personnel can select individual records to access detailed information on the specific activity.